Jovy Marcelo: Death

-On May 15, 1992, during warmups, Marcelo’s car snapped around at warmup speed and impacted into a concrete wall entering turn 1 at 172 mph.
+On May 15, 1992, during warmups, Marcelo's car snapped around at warmup speed and impacted into a concrete wall entering turn 1 at 172 mph.
 He died instantly due to a blunt force head injury.
 It was alleged that Marcelo's helmet only had an anti-rotational tether strap on the left side of his head, leaving his head and neck vulnerable on the right (drivers subsequently wore them on both sides as a preventative measure; the HANS Device was not mandatory until 2001).
 Marcelo was 27 at the time of his death.
 He died on the tenth anniversary of the death of Gordon Smiley, who died at the same track while attempting to qualify for the 1982 Indianapolis 500.
 Marcelo left behind his wife Irene, son Karsten, and an unborn son who was given the name Jovy Nicolai.

 Funeral services were held for him in Hillsborough, California before his remains were flown back to the Philippines.
 He was laid to rest at the Loyola Memorial Park in Marikina.

 Legacy

 Following his death, the Toyota Atlantic Championship created the Jovy Marcelo Sportsmanship Award, which is given annually to the driver who best exemplifies the sportsmanship of Marcelo.
 The First Jovy Marcelo sportsmanship award was presented to Bert Hart for the 1992–1993 season.
 He named his first son Jovy Kakoa Hart.
 Frankie Muniz won the 2008 IMSA Cooper Tires Atlantic Championship Jovy Marcelo Sportsmanship Award.

+Jimmy Vasser, Marcelo's championship rival in the 1991 Toyota Atlantic Championship, described Marcelo as a great person, and "real soft-spoken, but in the car, he was not afraid to race you hard, wheel-to-wheel," likening his driving style to Paul Tracy.